OWASP/owasp.github.io/_posts/2021-06-06-memportal-email-cleanup.md

 ---

+**Updated 6/29/2021**

 Beginning in July, OWASP will be launching a new Membership Portal.
 The portal will display information about your OWASP membership and will also allow you to edit your personal details.
 In addition, the portal will provide links to content that is of interest to members including certain membership benefits.
 Be on the lookout for further information about the upcoming Membership Portal as we get nearer to launch.

-Also beginning in July, as a necessary step to a proper membership portal, the owasp.org email address inventory will be cleaned up and any email addresses that do not belong to the following groups of people will be deactivated within 15 days of removal from all of these groups:
+Also beginning later in July, as a necessary step to a proper membership portal, the owasp.org email address inventory will be cleaned up and any email addresses that do not belong to the following groups of people will be deactivated within 15 days of removal from all of these groups:

 * OWASP Members (having an active one year, two year, or lifetime membership)
 * Project Leaders